 Skip to main content

-Design and Manufacturing Processes
+Design and manufacturing processes

 3D printing has taken on an important role in medical technology, as it enables complex anatomical structures and components for medical devices to be produced quickly and precisely.
 One example of the use of 3D printing in medical technology is the production of patient-specific orthoses that are perfectly customised to the patient's individual anatomy.
 Anatomical prints can also help with the customisation of implants.
 The research group is also investigating other manufacturing processes such as silicone moulding for the production of phantoms for the validation of image-guided navigation procedures.